ippontech/blog-usa/posts/distributed-tracing-with-xray.md

   ![01](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2021/02/X-Ray-container.jpg)

-We also need to give the `task` role permission to contact the AWS X-Ray API.
+We also need to give the `task` role permission to contact the AWS X-Ray API:

     ```json
       {